 While a damaged piston ring will allow oil from the crankcase to squeeze its way upwards and into the cylinders, the differing pressures within the combustion chamber throughout the engine cycle will lead to oil being sucked through any leaks in the same way that the air-fuel mixture is sucked in via the opening of the inlet valve.

-This can lead to a lack of compression within the cylinders and increased pressure within the crankcase resulting in decreased power.
+It can lead to a lack of compression within the cylinders and increased pressure within the crankcase resulting in decreased power.

-Where and the possibility of oil leaks turbochargers themselves can also fail to allow the oil used to lubricate the turbine to spill from bad seals into the cylinders along with the compressed air adding to the air-fuel mixture contamination.
+The possibility of oil leaks turbochargers themselves can also fail to allow the oil used to lubricate the turbine to spill from bad seals into the cylinders along with the compressed air adding to the air-fuel mixture contamination.

-If your dirt bike is fully warmed up the ambient temperature is reasonable and if your bike is still producing steam.
+If your dirt bike is fully warmed up, the ambient temperature is reasonable, and if your bike is still producing steam.
 However, you could be looking at head gasket failure or even a cracked cylinder head or block from overheating.

-The size of the leak will dictate how much steam is produced but often when a head gasket fails you won’t be able to see out of the back window due to your bike suddenly morphing into an actual steam engine.
+The size of the leak will dictate how much steam is produced but often, when a head gasket fails, you won’t be able to see out of the back window due to your bike suddenly morphing into an actual steam engine.